striking-thoughts/striking-thoughts.github.io/content/projects/hopper/index.md

 showDate: true
 title: "Hopper"
 slug: "hopper"
 summary: "Made with love for my nephew, who is starting to love games.
-Used this opportunity to learn more about hookinh up godot to the Apple App Store and the Google Play Store."
+Used this opportunity to learn more about hooking up godot to the Apple App Store and the Google Play Store."
 tags: ["Godot", "GDScript", "iOS", "Android"]
 draft: false
 showTableOfContents: false